tillbiskup/evedata/docs/architecture.rst

 What is the main difference between the ``evefile`` and the ``dataset`` subpackages?
 Basically, the information contained in an eveH5 file needs to be "interpreted" to be able to process, analyse, and plot the data.
 While the ``evefile`` subpackage provides the necessary data structures to faithfully represent all information contained in an eveH5 file, the ``dataset`` subpackage provides the result of an "interpretation" of this information in a way that facilitates data processing, analysis and plotting.

+However, the ``dataset`` subpackage is still general enough to cope with all the different kinds of measurements the eve measurement program can deal with.
+Hence, it may be a wise idea to create dedicated dataset classes in the ``radiometry`` package for different types of experiments.
+The NeXus file format may be a good source of inspiration here, particularly their `application definitions <https://manual.nexusformat.org/classes/applications/index.html>`_.
+The ``evedataviewer`` package in contrast aims at displaying whatever kind of measurement has been performed using the eve measurement program.
+Hence it will deal directly with ``Dataset`` objects of the ``dataset`` subpackage.

 Arguments against the 2D data array as sensible representation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~